Everything You Need to Know About Quibi, the New Short-Form Streaming Service

 Quibi's "strategic launch partners include emormous companies like Google, PepsiCo, and T-Mobile, who will be getting a piece of your user data, so keep that in mind.
 The app shares information like the age and gender ranges of their subscribers, as well as where they live, with advertisers, but claims to keep everyone's personal information, like names and device IDs, private.

-Quibi will offer a bunch of short shows and movies, all in small, easy-to-watch chunks.
-A two-hour-long series would appear as 7-10-minute chapters.
-In its first year, the app plans to have around 7,000 videos, everything from scripted series and movies to reality TV.
+What kinds of stuff will be on it?In its first year, the app plans to have around 7,000 videos, everything from scripted series and movies-in-chapters to reality TV and competition shows.

 The new format has attracted a lot of Hollywood big shots: Stephen Spielberg is producing and writing a spooky show you can only watch after dark; Guillermo del Toro and Sam Raimi have also signed on to produce a couple horror shows; and there'll also be remakes of Punk'd and Singled Out, as well as a court show starring Chrissy Teigen as the hander of verdicts.
 Now more than ever, we're all looking for distractions, and if your attention span can only handle less than 10 minutes of one thing at a time, you may want to sample a few quick bites.